5mehulhelp5/MagentoExtensions/README.md

 MagentoExtensions
 =================

+If you want magento 2 extensions
+1>Advance Layred Navigation(including SEO URL, Rating as filter, slider filter), 2>All type of file upload in Wysiwyg,
+3>Infinite Scroll,
+4>Multiple FlatRate Shipping,
+5>Open Api,Google api for currency Rates,
+6>Product Attribute's Description,
+7>Store and Currency switcher according to Ip address Please Contact me and All those extensions are paid with installation and configuration are free support.

 Magento Extension Directory

 1> Themes Switcher :- Theme switcher is a magento extension and this extension will provide a frontend utility to switch over a different themes.